 Zoho CRM Ease of Use

-HubSpot vs Zoho CRM: Customer Support
+HubSpot vs Zoho: Customer Support

 Whether you’re using a paid or free version of CRM software, you want to know the system containing your important customer data is backed by a responsive customer service team.
 While comparing HubSpot and Zoho, we evaluated each provider’s customer support, and Zoho pulled ahead because it offers more service options.